Thomas Bell (capitalist): The estate

 At the time of his death, Bell was estimated to have a fortune of $1 or $2 million dollars.
 In his will, Bell conveyed that a trust was established to manage the assets from his estate.
 The principal was managed by George Staacke, Henry Pichoir, and John W. C. Maxwell, based upon their expertise, with the income divided in thirds.
 One third went to Teresa for expenses for her and the children, another third to Teresa to use as she wished, and the last third to be split up equally among the children to use as they wished.
 He stated in the will that the estate included all that he had amassed before his marriage to Teresa.

-Viola S. Bell (born around 1874) was on the 1880 census, and tried to claim that she was the Bell's daughter in a Supreme Court ruling.
+Viola Smith Bell (born around 1874) was on the 1880 census, and tried to claim that she was the Bell's daughter in a Supreme Court ruling.
 By May 1926, she was taken care of out of court and had dropped her case.